-A new CMS-led initiative called the Hospital Quality Improvement Contractor (HQIC) is beginning now to provide continued support in quality and patient safety to eligible hospitals.
-HQIC will build effectively upon the achievements of the recent Hospital Improvement Innovation Network (HIIN).
+The Hospital Quality Improvement Contractor (HQIC) provides support in quality and patient safety to eligible hospitals.
+HQIC builds effectively upon the achievements of the previous Hospital Improvement Innovation Network (HIIN).

 Since 2012, KHC has successfully led previous cycles of CMS hospital-based initiatives statewide—namely the Hospital Engagement Network (1.0 and 2.0) and the Hospital Improvement Innovation Network (HIIN).

-HQIC will focus on three of the four CMS aims, which are aligned with the CMS Rural Health Strategy:
+HQIC focuses on three of the four CMS aims, which are aligned with the CMS Rural Health Strategy:

 Aim 1: Improve Behavioral Health Outcomes, with a focus on decreased opioid misuse;

 Aim 2: Increase patient safety with a focus on reduction of harm, and